9 Surprising Benefits of Cottage Cheese

 by Meenakshi Nagdeve last updated -

-The health benefits of cottage cheese may include weight loss, a good supply of protein, B complex vitamins, and healthy fats, as well as a reduced risk of breast cancer.
+The health benefits of cottage cheese may include weight loss, a good supply of protein, B complex vitamins, and healthy fats.
 Cottage cheese is also a good source of minerals such as calcium, magnesium, potassium, phosphorus, zinc, and selenium, which play a vital role in many of the body functions.

 What is Cottage Cheese?